Pope Pius XII: Encyclicals, writings and speeches

 In 1939 Pius XII placed his pontificate under the maternal care of Our Lady of Good Counsel and composed a prayer to her.
 This 19th-century painting is by Pasquale Sarullo.

-Pius XII issued 41 encyclicals during his pontificate—more than all his successors in the past 50 years taken together—along with many other writings and speeches.
-The pontificate of Pius XII was the first in Vatican history that published papal speeches and addresses in vernacular language on a systematic basis.
+Pius issued 41 encyclicals during his pontificate—more than all his successors in the past 50 years taken together—along with many other writings and speeches.
+His pontificate was the first in history that published papal speeches and addresses in the vernacular on a systematic basis.
 Until then, papal documents were issued mainly in Latin in Acta Apostolicae Sedis since 1909.
 Because of the novelty of it all, and a feared occupation of the Vatican by the German Wehrmacht, not all documents exist today.
 In 1944, a number of papal documents were burned or "walled in".

 Several encyclicals addressed the Eastern Catholic Churches.
 Orientalis Ecclesiae was issued in 1944 on the 15th centenary of the death of Cyril of Alexandria, a saint common to Eastern Christianity and Latin Churches.
-Pius XII asks for prayer for better understanding and unification of the churches.
+Pius asks for prayer for better understanding and unification of the churches.
 Orientales omnes Ecclesias, issued in 1945 on the 350th anniversary of the reunion, is a call to continued unity of the Ruthenian Greek Catholic Church, threatened in its very existence by the authorities of the Soviet Union.
 Sempiternus Rex was issued in 1951 on the 1500th anniversary of the Ecumenical Council of Chalcedon.
 It included a call to oriental communities adhering to Miaphysite theology to return to the Catholic Church.
 Orientales Ecclesias was issued in 1952 and addressed to the Eastern Churches, protesting the continued Stalinist persecution of the church.
 Several Apostolic Letters were sent to the bishops in the East.
-On 13 May 1956, Pope Pius addressed all bishops of the Eastern Rite.
-Mary, the mother of God, was the subject of encyclical letters to the people of Russia in Fulgens corona, as well as a papal letter to the people of Russia.
+In 1956, Pius addressed all bishops of the Eastern Rite.
+Mary was the subject of encyclical letters to the people of Russia in Fulgens corona, as well as a papal letter to the people of Russia.

-Pius XII made two substantial interventions on the media.
-His 1955 discourse The Ideal Movie, originally given in two parts to members of the Italian cinema industry, offered a "sophisticated analysis of the film industry and the role of cinema in modern society".
+Pius made two substantial commentaries on the media.
+His 1955 discourse The Ideal Movie, originally given in two parts to members of the Italian cinema industry, offered what has been called a "sophisticated analysis of the film industry and the role of cinema in modern society".
 Compared to his predecessor's teaching, the encyclical Miranda Prorsus (1957) shows a "high regard for the importance of cinema, television, and radio".

 Feasts and devotions

-In 1958, Pope Pius XII declared the Feast of the Holy Face of Jesus as Shrove Tuesday (the Tuesday before Ash Wednesday) for all Catholics.
-The first medal of the Holy Face, produced by Sister Maria Pierina de Micheli, based on the image on the Shroud of Turin had been offered to Pius XII who approved the medal and the devotion based on it.
-The general devotion to the Holy Face of Jesus had been approved by Pope Leo XIII in 1885 before the image on the Turin Shroud had been photographed.
+In 1958, Pius declared the Feast of the Holy Face of Jesus as Shrove Tuesday for all Catholics.
+The first medal of the Holy Face, produced by Sister Maria Pierina de Micheli, based on the image on the Shroud of Turin, had been offered to Pius, who approved the medal and the devotion based on it.
+(The general devotion to the Holy Face of Jesus had been approved by Leo XIII in 1885 before the Shroud of Turin had been photographed.)